Andi5986/oracle_simulator/README.md

 # dApp Oracle Simulation

 This is a web application built with Streamlit that emulates a decentralized application (dApp) oracle.
+A dApp is a decentralized application that runs on a blockchain network in a public, open-source, peer-to-peer environment.
+An oracle, in the context of blockchains and smart contracts, is an agent that finds and verifies real-world occurrences and submits this information to a blockchain to be used by smart contracts.

-The oracle forecasts the value of ETH (the unit of payment in Ether) by considering network effects from crowdsourcing agents who are involved in completing network tasks.
+The oracle in this application forecasts the value of ETH (the unit of payment in Ether) by considering network effects from crowdsourcing agents who are involved in completing network tasks.

 ## Underlying Calculation